-There are two long term consequences of the deep-sea fishery, as bottom trawling enables rapid exploitation of fish (Clark et al., 2016; Koslow et al., 2001; Williams et al., 2010)species, of which there is limited scientific information available, along with physical destruction of the benthic habitats (Haedrich et al., 2001).
+There are two long term consequences of the deep-sea bottom trawl fishery.
+Bottom trawling enables rapid exploitation of fish species and indiscriminately catches whatever fish are in the path of the trawl.
+It is also known to physically alter the benthic habitat (Haedrich et al., 2001) by removing or crushing habitat-forming species (Clark et al., 2016; Koslow et al., 2001; Williams et al., 2010).
 Merrett and Haedrich (1997) make two observations about the management of deep-sea fisheries that are still important today.
 First, they make the analogy of the distant-water trawler as a “roving predator” (p.
 227) seeking prey throughout the world’s ocean.
 Unfortunately, the predator has evolved far faster than the prey.
 The first distant-water trawler, the Fairtry, was built in the 1950s in England.
 It was a fully-developed floating fish factory, capable of both catching and processing fish.
 It became the model for vessels fishing far from ports where normally fish stored on ice would be landed.
-The capability of the predator to consume large numbers of fish was born, and then kept from extinction by the provision of financial subsidies to help allay the enormous costs of operating such large vessels at sea for long periods of time (Sumaila et al., 2010).provide In fact, many deep-sea trawl fisheries would have ended much sooner if subsidies had not been a part of the equation.
+The capability of the predator to consume large numbers of fish was born, and then kept from extinction by the provision of financial subsidies, at least in some areas, to help allay the enormous costs of operating such large vessels at sea for long periods of time.
+Of the world’s 13 biggest high seas bottom trawling nations, there is only one (New Zealand), which does not provide subsidies, suggesting that many deep-sea trawl fisheries would have ended much sooner in the absence of subsidies (Sumaila et al., 2010).
 In view of these developments, Merrett and Haedrich (1997) conclude that “the deep-sea fishery should not be considered a fishery at all.
 There is a much stronger analogy to a mining operation wherein an ore body is exploited to depletion and then new sources (mines, virgin stocks) are sought” (p.
 228).

-For many of the target species, recruitment and restoration of populations is a possibility if the level of exploitation is strongly reduced or eliminated, or the exploitation strategy is altered for a number of years, as was the case for blue ling (Large et al., 2010).
+For many of the target species, recruitment and restoration of populations is a possibility if the level of exploitation is strongly reduced or eliminated, or the exploitation strategy is altered for a number of years, as was the case for Blue ling (Large et al., 2010).
 On the other hand, several other species have been fished to very low numbers, often in a decade or two.
 Patterns of depletion are apparent in the Slender armorhead fishery, where the population was reduced to a fraction of its virgin biomass in eight years.
-Similarly Longfin codling estimated landings were as high as 200,000 tonnes in 1986, and 55,000 tonnes in 1994, and Roundnose grenadier estimated catches were greater than 60,000 tonnes in 2001 but a rapid decline in stocks lead to a moratorium in 2006.
-Our results show that considerable fish biomass has been removed from the deep-sea, particularly in certain areas and while we do not understand the consequences of that removal yet, it is likely that the deep-sea ecosystem is being changed.
+Similarly Longfin codling estimated landings were as high as 200,000 t in 1986, and 55,000 t in 1994, and Roundnose grenadier estimated catches were greater than 60,000 t in 2001 but a rapid decline in stocks lead to a moratorium in 2006.
+We show that considerable fish biomass has been removed from the deep-sea, particularly in certain areas and while we do not understand the consequences of that removal yet, it is likely that the deep-sea ecosystem is being changed.
 For example, many of these fish species, such as the Greenland halibut, are top-predators within their habitats and removing them could cause trophic cascading as previously seen in cod fisheries (Frank et al., 2005).
+Others are mid-level predators and their removal may have more subtle consequences related to the removal of biomass that would otherwise recycle in the benthic ecosystem as these fish grow, reproduce and die.